lemon-sh/IRCrarria/README.md

 "IP & Port" = "127.0.0.1:7777"
 "this server is" = "very cool"
 ```
-3. Done (remember to adjust the config file to your needs)
+3. Adjust the config to your needs
+4. Done!